madnh/Trello-background-script/README.md

 2. Use Chome's plugin: [`Tampermonkey`](http://tampermonkey.net/)

 ### Note:
-The background will auto change background every 15 minutes :kissing_smiling_eyes:
+The background will auto change every 15 minutes :kissing_smiling_eyes:

 # Methods
 - **changeBg(_time_interval_millisecond_)**: manual change the background.
 If `time_interval_millisecond` not special, 15 minutes is used